 When you click on the link above, it will create your own copy of the spreadsheet.

-How to ensure you’ll use the goal tracker
+How to ensure you’ll use the free goal tracker

-Bookmark it and place a link right in your browser bar.
-Every time you surf the web, you’ll see a link to your goal tracker.
+- Bookmark it and place a link right in your browser bar.
+Every time you surf the web, you’ll see a link to your free goal tracker.

 Make sure you work your goals into your daily tasks as you would meetings or any other work you do on a daily basis.